python/cpython/Doc/library/string.rst

 String Formatting
 -----------------

+.. versionadded:: 2.6

-Starting in Python 2.6, the built-in str and unicode classes provide the ability to do complex variable substitutions and value formatting via the :meth:`str.format` method described in :pep:`3101`.
+The built-in str and unicode classes provide the ability to do complex variable substitutions and value formatting via the :meth:`str.format` method described in :pep:`3101`.
 The :class:`Formatter` class in the :mod:`string` module allows you to create and customize your own